Becker muscular dystrophy

 - What causes Becker muscular dystrophy?

-- How do people inherit Becker muscular dystrophy?
+- How is Becker muscular dystrophy inherited?

 - How is Becker muscular dystrophy diagnosed?